davidfstr/trycast/README.md

 # trycast

 > **Status:** In development.
 Current limitations in mypy prevent the examples
-> below from actually typechecking successfully.
+> below from actually typechecking successfully, despite functioning correctly
+> at runtime.

 This module provides a single function `trycast` which can be used to parse a JSON-like value.